-distribution system where the treated water has been in the system for the longest or maximum time, as measured by water transport time (Art.
+Samples must be taken at locations representing maximum residence time in the distribution system.
+Maximum residence time is a point in the distribution system where the treated water has been in the system for the longest or maximum time, as measured by water transport time (Art.
 1, Sect.
 1.5.2).
-Average residence time is a point in the distribution system where treated water has been in the system for approximately half of its longest or maximum time, as measured by water transport time (Art.
-1, Sect.
-1.5.2).
+In systems serving fewer than 10,000 people, monitoring must be increased to 1 sample per treatment plant per quarter if the sample concentration exceeds the MCL.